 Stay active

-- Hiking: Japan is an extremely mountainous country and hiking is a very popular activity.
-Check out Mount Takao, an easy one-hour hike only one hour's drive outside Tokyo.
-Once you have reached the top, you will get rewarded with an amazing panoramic view of Tokyo and Mount Fuji.
+- Hiking: Japan is an extremely mountainous country, and hiking is a very popular activity.
+Check out Mount Takao, an easy one-hour hik,e only one hour's drive outside Tokyo.
+Once you have reached the top, you will get rewarded with a fantastic panoramic view of Tokyo and Mount Fuji.

 - Relax at a Tea Garden: What else could be more relaxing after a day of hustle and bustle in Tokyo than a traditional Japanese tea ceremony?
 Check out the rated recommendations on where to get the best tea ceremony in town.

-- Onsen: Onsen are the natural hot springs popular throughout Japan for relaxing and calming down.
+- Onsen: Onsen are natural hot springs popular throughout Japan for relaxation and stress relief.
 Depending on the mineral composition of the onsen, it is supposed to be helpful for everything from eye disease to assuaging lower back pain.

 Health Risks